jorsn/sdreams/README.md

 **sdreams** is a bundle of a stream and a "reader" that I have written for my own java programs.
 Both shall be used with *text files/character streams*!

+**IMPORTANT NOTE (2018-06-17):** This dates from the early days I programmed and therefore is susceptible to very bad code quality.
+Additionally, I know of no recent use of this and therefore haven't updated it for some years.
+Hence, *I declare this as deprecated and don't recommend it for use.* If you *want* to use it, please contact me under <johannes.rosenberger (at) jorsn.eu>.

 Classes
 -----------